opis/docs/json-schema/2.x/variables.md

 So, if `$vars` is `{"number-type": "test"}` the `$ref` will become `#/definitions/test`.

-Second, the `$ref` from `number-type` property of `$vars` denotes a relative json pointer.
+Second, the `$ref` from `number-type` property of `$vars` denotes a relative JSON pointer.
 Instead of using the object as placeholder, the value will be resolved, in our case it will use the value of `type` property from our data (not schema).

 Consider the following data to be validated against our schema: